wjl123wjl/wjl123wjl.github.io/_pages/about.md

 ACM Transactions on Software Engineering and Methodology (TOSEM) [2026]

-ACM Transactions on Privacy and Security [2026]
+ACM Transactions on Privacy and Security [2024,2026]

 Cyber Security and Applications [2026]

 ACM Journal of Experimental & Theoretical Artificial Intelligence [2026]

 IEEE Transactions On Computer-Aided Design of Integrated Circuits & Systems (TCAD) [2025]

-ACM Transactions on Privacy and Security [2024]

 Journal of Systems Architecture: Embedded Software [2024]